Shubhamturakhia/ATMcontroller/README.md

 d.
 It also checks for number of times the pin is reentered and also locks the account authentication if it exceeds a threshold (set for 3 attempts here can be changed)

 e.
-Authentication checks for confirming the withdrawal adn deposit amounts.
+Authentication checks for confirming the withdrawal and deposit amounts.